nathanssantos/evolution-graph/README.md

 </p>

 <p align="center">
-Evolution Graph is highly customizable, animated, responsive, and dependency-free.
+Highly customizable, animated, responsive, and dependency-free Evolution Graph implementation.
 The package is built with Vanilla JavaScript and is used to create flexible data visualizations and present evolution relationships between entities.
 </p>

 ## Examples of Usage